 Being in process, Axelvall recalled what happened from his childhood to adolescence at the transitional stage of becoming openly gay, then accepted it, which led to a better understanding of where his photography was headed.

 Go to become which crystallized his own photographic work with poems written by Mutsuo Takahashi, one of the most prominent and prolific poet, essayist and writer in contemporary Japan, and a short story And I reminisce manifested at his latest solo exhibition at KEN NAKAHASHI in November 2019 with the same title, are major examples of his consistency in aiming to more deeply understand himself and others through photos, poetry and stories, in inclusion of others.
-In this exhibition, Axelvall presents two new photographs of friends and flowers, along with a small story that will start the sequel to And I reminisce.
+In this exhibition, Axelvall presents two new photographs of friends and flowers, along with a small poem that will start the sequel to And I reminisce.

 - Title: one’s behavior